HORT - Horticulture & Landscape Des

 PREREQUISITE: ARCH 151RA.

-Hand graphic communication methods for landscape designers throughout the design process.
-Exploration and assessment of representation skills for site analysis, site planning, planting design, and design presentation.
+Hand graphic communication methods, media, and equipment for landscape designers throughout the design process.
+Exploration and assessment of landscape representation for site analysis, schematic design, planting design, and design presentation.

 HORT 226.
 Landscape Graphics II.
 3 Credits.
 (3 Lab) S